visgl/loaders.gl/docs/upgrade-guide.md

 ## Upgrading to v2.0

+### `@loaders.gl/images`

+The experimental ImageLoaders for individual formats introduced in 2.0 have been removed, use `ImageLoader` for all formats.

+## Upgrading to v2.0

 Version 2.0 is a major release that consolidates functionality and APIs, and a number of deprecated functions have been removed.

 Some general changes: